jacksontong/jacksontong.github.io/_posts/2024-12-29-building-a-simple-inversion-of-control-container-in-go.md

 ## Implementing the IoC Container

-### Step 1: Define the Container Type and Containers Variable
+### Step 1: Define the Container Type and Container Variable

 ```go
 package ioc